jenkinsci/acceptance-test-harness/docs/MACHINE.md

         ...
     }

 Just like JenkinsController, you can also inject `SlaveController`.
-See [SlaveController](SLAVE.md) on how to bind Jenkins masters and slaves as different SubWorlds.
+See [SlaveController](AGENT.md) on how to bind Jenkins masters and agents as different SubWorlds.

 ## Machine pooling